The following steps should be taken to file an insurance claim for disaster damage to your home.

 - Review the settlement steps outlined in your policy.
 If you're dissatisfied with the proposed settlement offer, explain your position.
 If there's a significant difference between what the insurance company offers and what you believe you're entitled to, you may wish to submit the dispute to arbitration.

-If you don’t know how to contact your insurance agent, the Louisiana Department of Insurance has a list of the major insurance companies operating in Louisiana and contact phone numbers on its Web site www.ldi.state.la.us.
+If you don’t know how to contact your insurance agent, visit the Louisiana Department of Insurance website.
+They have a list of the major insurance companies operating in Louisiana and contact phone numbers.
 If you can’t reach your company or if you have problems with your claim, contact the department at (800) 259-5300 or (225) 342-5900.

 Source: Virginia Cooperative Extension and Clemson Cooperative Extension